microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/lab/README.md

 ## Takeaways & Next Steps

-Congratulations on building your first agents with Teams AI Library!
+Congratulations on building your first agents with Teams SDK!

 In this lab we've accomplished the following:
 1. Used the Teams CLI to build our own conversational echo agent in 30 seconds
 2. Tested the agent by launching it directly on DevTools and Microsoft Teams
-3. Learned and explored the power of integrating Teams DevTools, Teams AI Library, M365 Agent Toolkit, and Azure AI Foundry
+3. Learned and explored the power of integrating Teams DevTools, Teams SDK, M365 Agent Toolkit, and Azure AI Foundry
 4. Added AI Capabilities to our Tech Support Agent
 5. Converted our Tech Support Agent into an MCP Client
 ***